In Afghanistan, A Mix Of Surprise And Relief After Trump Cancels Taliban Talks

 And he says most of his friends also support Trump's decision.

-The U.S. president's abrupt move over the weekend to call off a potential deal with the Taliban surprised many who had been following the multiple rounds of negotiations.
+The U.S. president's abrupt move over the weekend to scuttle a potential deal with the Taliban surprised many who had been following the multiple rounds of negotiations.
 It has also led to questions about what might come next.

 As news of the canceled Camp David meeting spread, Rafiee's view of Trump's decision appeared to be shared by many Afghans, who have seen their government's top leaders reduced to spectators as negotiations have played out for nearly a year between U.S. envoy Zalmay Khalilzad and Taliban officials.